Steverenner1/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

 Explain in detail the workings of a dynamic array:

+**Dynamic arrays grow when you make an insertion, as opposed to a static array where the length and storage size can't be changed.**

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+**The runtime complexity to access an array is O(1) because the index allows you to instantly look up a specific item in the data structure**
+**Adding or removing an item from the front is O(n), because of the need to shift all indices in the array, so you have to iterate through the entire thing**
+**Adding or removing an item from the back is O(1), since no indices have to be shifted**

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+**The worst case scenario is hitting O(n) because of copying items from the old array to the new array**

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+**A blockchain is structures as a public ledger of transactions, and uses cryptography as security** **A block is a piece of data that contains and Index Number, Time Stamp, Transactions, Proof, and a Previous Hash** **The chain is created by storing the hash of the previous block's data, making changes almost impossible since if you wanted to change the data in a specific block, all the previous blocks would need to be changed as well**
+**Data is organized by blocks, the first called the genesis block with an arbitrary hash, then the data in the first block is hashed into a hash and stored into a second block**

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+**Proof of work is code that is recorded in blocks, and allows people to verify and agree on the state of the blockchain** **It protects the chain from attack because it's impossible to add a valid block without finding the proof of work.
+Also, the time, energy, and resources it would take to follow through with an attack would be far greater than the reward**
+**Possible attack - mob mining, where a large group of people can mine and split profits**

 ## Project Set Up